LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

 #.
 For this assignment, you are expected to start using functions for all
    aspects of the assignment.
-For example, it can become tedious in a hurry to write code to prompt for each of exams, labs, homeworks, etc. when a single function (with parameter named *category*) could be used to avoid repeating yourself.
+For example, it can become tedious in a hurry to write code to prompt for each of exams, labs, homework, etc. when a single function (with parameter named *category*) could be used to avoid repeating yourself.
 (And per the Hints section, you will also want to write your function to take advantage of our *input*